MarineCrou/MarineCrou/README.md

 👋 Hi, I’m Marine!
 I’m a freelance fullstack developer passionate about bringing ideas to life on the web.

-💻 My current stack:
+💻 My current stack: <br>
-HTML, CSS, JavaScript, React, Next.js, Tailwind CSS, Python, and headless CMSs like Strapi.
+JavaScript, React, Next.js, Tailwind CSS, Python, and headless CMSs like Strapi.

 🌟 What I do:
 I specialize in (re)creating dynamic websites using React/Next.js and headless CMSs.